-The Articles of Association include provisions on what to do in the event of Board members failing to attend three consecutive Board meetings or resigning before the term is over (see box below).
+The Articles of Association include provisions on what to do in the event of Board members failing to attend two consecutive Board meetings, half of the relevant committee meetings in a year or resigning before the term is over (see box below).

-If it should be necessary for the constituency to consider replacing a Board member, for example because a Board member fails to attend three consecutive Board meetings or because the Board member no longer represents the government of the implementing country, it will be the responsibility of the regional group to nominate a new Board member for election by the Board.
-If the government of the Board member being replaced wishes to nominate a replacement, the regional group should consider this option first.
-If no replacement is proposed, the regional group should consider nominating the person who received third (or, if not possible, fourth) place in the votes that led to the nomination of the Board member being replaced.
-If neither of these options are possible, the regional group may wish to initiate a new vote following the procedures spelled out above.
+If it should be necessary for the constituency to consider replacing a Board member or Alternate, for example because a Board member or Alternate fails to attend two consecutive Board meetings or half of the relevant committee meetings in a year, or because the Board member no longer represents the government of the implementing country, it will be the responsibility of the regional group to nominate a new Board member for election by the Board.
+The vacancy should be filled by the resigning Board Member's Alternate, with the regional group nominating a new Alternate to be elected by the Board.
+The aforementioned nomination criteria should be used by the regional group (see Section 2.2.2 of these guidelines).

-If a Board member fails to attend three consecutive Board meetings, the Constituency Coordinator (see below) will write to the Board member and ask him or her to explain the reasons for failing to attend and suggest a way forward to ensure his or her participation.
-The Constituency Coordinator will inform the Board.
-If no response is received or if a way forward is not found, the Constituency Coordinator may ask the regional group to begin the procedures for replacing the Board member within a given timeframe.
+If a Board member fails to attend two consecutive Board meetings or half of the relevant committee meetings in a year, the Constituency Lead (see Section 2.2.1) will write to the Board member and ask him or her to explain the reasons for failing to attend and suggest a way forward to ensure his or her participation.
+The Constituency Lead will inform the Board.
+If no response is received or if a way forward is not found, the Constituency Lead may ask the regional group to begin the procedures for replacing the Board member within a given timeframe.

 "If a Board Member is absent from a Board Meeting, that Board Member's Alternate may attend, participate in discussions, vote and generally perform all the functions of that Board Member in the Board Meeting.
-Should a Board Member fail to attend three consecutive Board meetings, the Board may, after consultation with his or her constituency, require the constituency to replace the Board Member." - Article 9.5
+Should a Board Member fail to attend two consecutive Board meetings or half of the relevant committee meetings in a year, the Board may, after consultation with his or her Constituency, require the Constituency to replace the Board Member or Alternate." - Article 9.5

-"In the case of a Vacancy on the EITI Board between two EITI Members' Meetings, this vacancy shall be filled by the resigning Board Member's Alternate, with the concerned Constituency nominating a new Alternate to be elected by the Board.
+"In the case of a vacancy on the EITI Board between two EITI Members' Meetings, this vacancy shall be filled by the resigning Board Member's Alternate, with the concerned Constituency nominating a new Alternate to be elected by the Board.
 Alternatively, the concerned Constituency may nominate a new Board Member to be elected by the Board." - Article 9.6